neosimsim/myenv/README.md

 i. e. installed from you systems packages manager.

-Depending on the installed GHC version already installed and to install you may want to adapt the `ghcs` target in [tools/Makefile](tools/Makefile).
+Depending on the installed GHC version already installed and to install you may want to adapt the `GHC_VERSIONS` in [tools/Makefile](tools/Makefile):

-you can then run

-	make install
+	make GHC_VERSIONS='8.6.5 8.8.2' install

 or

-	make install-noX
+	make GHC_VERSIONS='8.6.5 8.8.2' install-noX

 if you don't have or need X11 tools, e. g. xmonad.

+Note that 8.6.5 8.8.2 are required.

 # Troubleshooting
 ## unknown package `interger-gmp`